 Often found in industrial, manufacturing and warehouse environments, bunded pallets can usually deal with the most common fuels and chemicals.

 The Control of Pollution (Oil Storage) Regulations 2001, which came into effect on 1st September 2005, states that anyone storing oil in containers greater than 200L must comply with its rules.

 Any type of tank, container or drum must be bunded to contain any leaks.
 The bund must have a capacity of not less than 110% of the largest container or 25% of their total aggregate storage capacity, whichever is the greater.

 Therefore, it is by law that you must use bunded spill pallets when storing oils in large quantities.
 But there are also more benefits to using bunded pallets:

-There are a large number of types, sizes and designs of bunded pallet.
-Which one is right for you depends on a number of factors, such as:
+There are many types, sizes and designs of bunded pallets.
+Which one is right for you depends on several factors, such as:

 Is it the correct kind of bunded pallet for the way I store chemicals?
-Bunded pallets can be designed for a single oil drum, multiple drums or for larger storage containers like an intermediate bulk container, or IBC.
+Chemical bunds and spill trays can be designed for a single oil drum, multiple drums or for larger storage containers like an intermediate bulk container or IBC.